NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-2-the-basics.md

 3. The YAML header

 We will dig deeper into each of these in the following sections!
-But first, just to get the flavor for things to come: press the little *Knit*-button located at the top of the text editor panel in RStudio.
+But first, just to get the flavour for things to come: press the little *Knit*-button located at the top of the text editor panel in RStudio.
 This will prompt you to save the `rmd` file (do that), and generate the output file (an HTML file in this case).
 It will also open up a preview of this file for you.